 Mr Baxter completed post graduate studies in economics at the University of KwaZulu-Natal before joining the Chamber of Mines.
 He has played a role in the South African Chapter of the International Chamber of Commerce (on the Executive Committee) and was previously a director on the boards of the Rand Refinery, the National Productivity Institute and the Precious Metals and Diamond Regulator.
 He is currently the Chairman of the World Platinum Investment Council.
 He was a member of the Investment Analysts Society of South Africa and the Economic Society of South Africa.
 He previously sat on the Central Council of the Economic Society between 2002 and 2007 as the Chair of the Finance Committee.

-Vuslat Bayoglu is the founder and executive chairman of Canyon Coal, a mid-tier coal mining company.
-He is the managing director of Menar Holding which has controlling stakes in Canyon Coal, Minerano Resources, Zululand Anthracite Colliery and Sitatunga Resources.
+Vuslat Bayoglu is the Founder and Executive Chairman of Canyon Coal, a mid-tier coal mining company.
+He is the Managing Director of Menar Capital, which has controlling stakes in Canyon Coal, Minerano Resources, Zululand Anthracite Colliery and Sitatunga Resources.
 He has an honours degree in mechanical engineering and 15 years’ experience in the mining industry.
-He is a hands on investor and his investment company focuses on developing mines through exploring greenfield/brownfield projects and acquiring operational assets excluding opportunities in deep level gold mining and diamonds.
+He is a hands-on investor and his investment company focuses on developing mines through exploring greenfield/brownfield projects and acquiring operational assets.

 He was employed by the Anglo American and De Beers Group companies for 12 years from 1983 – 1994.
 He left Anglo American in 1994 and established an international diamond consultancy, also making a successful transition to the junior exploration and mining sector.